Back to: SQL Server Tutorial For Beginners and Professionals

 When we execute the above-stored procedure with correct values, then the error will not occur in the program.
 That means after executing all the statements in the try block the control directly jumps to the statements present after the catch block without executing the catch block.

 If any error occurs in the execution process i.e. in the try block, then in such case from the line where the error got occurred, the control directly jumps to the catch block.
-So rest of the statement in the try block will not execute whereas catch block will execute.
+So rest of the statements in the try block will not execute whereas the catch block will execute.

 Note: In the above program when the error got occurred, we are displaying an error message “SECOND NUMBER SHOULD NOT BE ZERO”.
 In place of that error message we can also display the original error message by calling a function “Error_Message”.
 To test this rewriting the code inside the catch block as following